josedarlancarvalho/atividades_cursoemvideo_py/README.md

-fazendo as atividades do curso de python do curso em video
+fazendo as atividades do curso de python do curso em video.